paigerodeghero/ComputerGameCodingCamp/day4.md

           - Show the diff and what it means.
           - Press Commit.
         - Notice the Octocat button has a checkmark next to it indicating that all code is up to date on github.
+     - Activity
+        - Drawing a pretty maze with tilemap
+        - Using preexisting tile map categories: Forest, Dungeon, etc.
+        - Show them how to create Pacman&#39;s maze.

     - Startup screen, game over screen, instructions
       - Startup screen
       - Title